-When an entrepreneur comes up with an innovative idea that may require financial resources greater than what he or she possesses that team may need to raise capital for the business.
-Business leaders and founders can use equity, debt (take out a loan), convertible debt, build via blockchain and offer crypto tokens, or a combination to raise funds to help with the continued growth of the business.
+When an entrepreneur comes up with an innovative idea that requires financial resources greater than what they have they will need to raise capital for their business.
+Business leaders and founders can use equity, debt, convertible debt, build via blockchain and offer crypto tokens, or any combination of these to raise funds to help with the growth of the business.

 What is Debt?

 Debt through bonds or notes can be acquired through loans.
-Debt will have fixed or monthly payments, including interest, to the investor and provide preference for payment in case the business files for bankruptcy.
-Loans can be difficult to attain, or come with very high interest rates, as a new business has little to no credit history.
-In the United States a government program called the Small Business Administration (SBA) can help secure loans.
+Debt requires fixed or monthly payments (including interest) to the investor, and provide a preference for payment in case the business files for bankruptcy.
+Loans can be difficult to attain or may come with very high-interest rates, as a new business has little to no credit history.
+In the US a government program called the Small Business Administration (SBA) can help secure loans.

-- Yalber offers business funding up to $500K in 48 hours with this application
+- Yalber offers business funding up to $500K within 48 hours with this application